 JOIN TO OUR MAILING LIST TO RECEIVE OUR NEWSLETTERS!

 Lathyrus tuberosus, Edible Root, perfumed Perennial Climber, An ancient Vegetable, Also known as Earthnut acorn & Dutch mice, Small climbing perennial plant, Originally grown for both its fragrance, appearance (Like a Pink Sweet Pea Flower) & also edible tubers.
 A trailer / weak climber, supported by tendrils, grows to 1.2 m tall.
 After harvesting, the usual small crop of inch-long, tapering tubers (looking like both mice & acorns) are typically roasted (or boiled) for a ‘gentle nutty flavour’.
 Once in great demand in French markets & In the (16th c) its flowers were distilled for perfume & fermented beverages or bread were occasional other uses, with oil pressed from the seeds.
-Like peas, they also help fixing nitrogen in the soil, not invasive.
+Like peas, they also help to fix nitrogen in the soil, not invasive.
 (Let Flowers go to seed., Seed Count Approx - 10 avg